Police pressured him to confess to a murder that never happened | KRDO

 Meanwhile, no one told Perez his father was alive.
 Instead, he was in the psychiatric unit, thinking his father was dead, perhaps by his own hand, and that his dog was being killed too, also because of him.

+Jerry Steering, Perez’s lawyer who helped him secure the settlement, said of the detectives: “They didn’t have the nerve to look him in the face.
+They didn’t have the nerve to tell him his dad’s OK.”

-His father went to see him but was not allowed in for several days, he said.
+Perez’s father went to see him but was not allowed in for several days, the younger man said.

 Only when a nurse connected the pair on the phone did Perez say he finally learned his father was alive.